3xyz/simple_bash_template/README.md

   echo $DIR
 }

-# Handled terminated shortcuts
+# We can handle terminating for remove temp files for example
 terminate() {
   printf "\n ${bold}${red}Terminated\n"
-  # We can handle terminating for remove temp files for example
-  # remove_temp
   exit 1
 }